Where to See July 4 Fireworks In and Around L.A. This Year

 WHERE: Hollywood Forever Cemetery, 6000 Santa Monica Blvd., Hollywood

 WHAT: It isn’t summer in L.A. until the first cemetery screening brings hoards of movie-lovers to Hollywood Forever, toting folding chairs, picnic blankets, snack spreads and lots of booze.
-For the weekend of the Fourth, Cinespia is screening The Fast and the Furious (July 2), Purple Rain (July 3) and Ferris Bueller’s Day Off (July 4), each one with a fireworks finale.
+For the weekend of the Fourth, Cinespia is screening Pee-Wee’s Big Adventure (July 1) with a fireworks finale.

 July 4th Fireworks in Marina del Rey